-Photos from the Indiana Dunes National Lakeshore.
+Photos from the Indiana Dunes National Park.
 View more on their Flickr account.

 Armco-Ferro House: This affordable home was designed to be mass-produced, using steel panels for walls and not using a traditional frame.